It has been said that 99% of Japanese companies consist of Small-Medium sized Enterprises (SMEs).

 There is a system called “dividend credit” to ease double taxation of corporation tax and personal income tax, but the effect is limited because the tax credit is limited to only 10% (plus 2.8% for inhabitant tax) of dividend amount.

 So, dividends are less advantageous may of profit distribution from both of corporate and personal income tax perspective.

-However, there is a special exception that monthly fixed salary and salary paid as in an advance notification to the tax office can be deductible.
+However, there is a special exception that monthly fixed salary and salary paid as in advance notification to the tax office can be deductible.

 So it is common practice to claim deduction applying the exception for the director’s compensation.

 The director’s compensation also provides tax benefits for personal income tax.

 Because the deduction of the necessary expenses called “salary income deduction” (minimum 550,000 yen, maximum 1,950,000 yen) is granted to the salary income, the paid amount is not fully taxed.